lastmjs/zwitterion/README.md

 Zwitterion will automatically transpile your files for you and serve them up.

-By default Zwitterion supports HTTP2, SPA (single page applications, server rewrites to index.html), live-reloading, and one-command production building.
+By default Zwitterion supports server-side transpilation of `.ts` files, HTTP2, SPA (single page applications, server rewrites to index.html), live-reloading, and one-command production building.

 ## Installation